557 downloads since release date: 1 December 2017

 ISBN 978-1-913451-35-6

-Frank Arnold was a long-time regular of London First Thursday pub meetings from their early days in the 1940s until his death in 1987, and kept the famous Visitors’ Book.
-Although he published one SF collection, most of his nonfiction never appeared in print.
-Rob Hansen has compiled, edited and annotated this selection of 30 essays, reviews and memoirs, which also includes an introduction by Michael Moorcock, a historical foreword by Rob Hansen and a personal afterword by Dave Rowe.
-First published as an Ansible Editions ebook for the TAFF site on 1 December 2017.
-The cover photograph of (from left to right) Ted Carnell, Ted Tubb and Frank Arnold in 1952 is from the Vince Clarke collection.
-44,000 words.
+Frank Arnold was a long-time regular of the London First Thursday science-fiction pub meetings from their beginning in the 1940s until his death in 1987, and kept the famous Visitors’ Book.
+He had been active in British SF fandom since the very early days of the 1930s.
+Although he published one SF collection, a handful of articles and several book reviews, most of his nonfiction never appeared in print.
+Rob Hansen has compiled, edited and annotated this generous selection of his essays, reviews and memoirs, including much previously unpublished work.
+There is an introduction by Michael Moorcock, a historical foreword by Rob Hansen and a personal afterword by Dave Rowe.

 See also “Our Frank” by Dave Rowe, a photo-illustrated memoir published in Outworlds 65 (February 1993) edited by Bill Bowers.